7. “The Just Shall Live By Faith”

 The Scriptures declare many times that ‘the just shall live by faith’ (Hak 2:4; Rom 1:17, Gal 3:11, Heb 10:38).
 Let us ask a few questions.
 Who are they that shall live by faith?
 The just are the ones who shall live by faith.
 Who are ‘the just’?
 The just are those whom God has justified.
 When do the just begin to live by faith?
 The just begin to live by faith when they believe in the gospel of the Lord Jesus Christ – Romans 1:16-17.
 The justified ones who begin to live by faith in the Lord Jesus Christ continue to live by faith.
 Sometimes they foolishly cease to live by faith, like the Galatian believers, Gal 3:1-9.
 If it is the just who shall live by faith, then it is clear they must be justified before they are able to live by faith.
 Their justification must be prior to their exercise of faith.
 It is the justified alone who shall live by faith in the blessed Saviour.

-Whether this passage proves it or not, it is certainly true that faith is a grace of God.
-It exists in the mind only when the Holy Ghost produces it there, and is, in common with every other Christian grace, to be traced to the Spirit’s agency on the heart.
+Whether this passage proves it or not, it is certainly true that faith is a saving grace worked within the heart of a justified person by the Spirit of God.
+It exists in the child of God only when the Holy Ghost produces it there, and is, in common with every other Christian grace, to be traced to the Spirit’s agency on the heart.
 This view, however, does not militate at all with the doctrine that man himself believes.
 It is not God that believes for him, for that is impossible.
-It is his own mind that actually believes, or that exercises faith.
+It is his own mind that actually believes, or that exercises/utilizes the grace faith.
 See Ro 4:3.
 In the same manner repentance is to be traced to God.
 It is one of the fruits of the operation of the Holy Spirit on the soul.
 But the Holy Ghost does not repent for us.
-It is our own mind that repents; our own heart that feels; our own eyes that weep—and without this there can be no true repentance.
+It is our own mind/heart that repents; our own heart that feels; our own eyes that weep—and without this there can be no true repentance.
 No one can repent for another; and God neither can nor ought to repent for us.
-He has done no wrong, and if repentance is ever exercised, therefore, it must be exercised by our own minds.
-It is the same with faith.
+He has done no wrong, and if repentance is ever exercised, therefore, it must be exercised by our own mind/heart/will.
+It is the same with believing.
 God cannot believe for us.
-We must believe, because God is pleased to appoint faith as the sole instrument to evidence justification by God in Christ, of having a vital interest in the salvation God has accomplished.
+We must believe, because God is pleased to appoint faith - receiving and resting on Christ and His righteousness alone - as the sole instrument to experience the blessedness of our justification FREELY by God in Christ, of having a vital interest in the salvation God has accomplished for us in Jesus Christ.

 A Summary of the Seven Theological Points Disputed